claudia1462656918/MSiA-Value-Chain-Project/README.md

 	**Icebox**

    * Identify the relationship between clusters and clients’ decision of subscription of the term deposit

+  **Epic**
+  Deploy the model onto AWS and develop the su prediction App.
+Keep track of customer retentions within the company as more customers are added.

 ## Data Source
 *  https://archive.ics.uci.edu/ml/datasets/Bank+Marketing